Internet and Computer Access Policy

 The James Prendergast Library assumes no responsibility for any damages, direct or indirect, or loss of privacy, arising from use of its Internet workstations.
 The library is also not responsible for any loss or liability that may occur as a result of the disclosure of financial or other personal information over the library’s public computer services, including the Internet and electronic mail use.
 Users should be aware that use of public computers is not a private or secure medium, and that third parties may be able to obtain information regarding the user’s activities.

 1.)
 The Internet and computer workstations are available on a first come, first served basis and must be used within the confines of currently installed software and hardware.

 2.)
 For the adult computer lab, no more than one person at a computer terminal at a time.

 3.)
-In order to use the Internet workstations, all users must present a current James Prendergast Library card and agree to the James Prendergast Internet and Computer Access Policy.
-If you do not have a library card, guests cards are available on a temporary basis.
+In order to use the Internet workstations, all users must present their current James Prendergast Library card and agree to the James Prendergast Internet and Computer Access Policy.
+If you do not have a library card, guest cards are available on a temporary basis.

 4.)
 Food and drink are not allowed in the computer lab.

 5.)
 The Library staff has the authority to remove those who do not follow the laws/policies.
 Violations of procedures may result in loss of any library privileges up to a permanent banning from the library.
 Patrons will also be required to make restitution of any damages to any computer components, hardware, and/or software.